There are many different types of finance on offer and with each working slightly differently it can often be tricky to understand what’s what.

 For more information and to find out if a PCP agreement is the right choice for you, enquire online, give us a call, or pop down to your local Macklin Motors dealership today.

 Benefits of PCP

-- You have multiple options at the end of the agreement
+1. You have various options at the end of the agreement.

-- The deposit contribution helps to lower your monthly payments
+3. Deposit contribution helps to lower your monthly payments.

-- You can cancel your PCP agreement early
+4. You can cancel your PCP agreement early.

 What is HP?

-Hire Purchase is another popular finance option for many motorists.
+Hire Purchase (HP) is another popular finance option for many motorists.

-It’s a really simple option to follow.
-Drivers pay a deposit followed by monthly payments, with interest included, and at the end of the agreement, they have the option to own the car if they pay an ‘Option Fee’.
+It’s simple to follow.
+You would pay a deposit followed by monthly payments, with interest included, and at the end of the agreement, you have the option to own the car if you pay an ‘Optional Final Payment fee.’

 How does HP work?